-Let CAA(X) be the record set returned in response to performing a CAA record query on the label X, P(X) be the DNS label immediately above X in the DNS hierarchy, and A(X) be the target of a CNAME or DNAME alias record chain specified at the label X.

-- o If CAA(X) is not empty, R(X) = CAA(X), otherwise - o If A(X) is not null, and CAA(A(X)) is not empty, then R(X) = CAA(A(X))
+- Let CAA(X) be the record set returned in response to performing a CAA record query on the label X, P(X) be the DNS label immediately above X in the DNS hierarchy, and A(X) be the target of a CNAME or DNAME alias record chain specified at the label X. - O If CAA(X) is not empty, R(X) = CAA (X), otherwise O If A(X) is not null, and CAA(A(X)) is not empty, then R(X) = CAA(A(X))

-otherwise

-- o If X is not a top-level domain, then R(X) = R(P(X)), otherwise - o R(X) is empty.

-Thus, when a search at node X returns a CNAME record, the CA will follow th it is returned.

-CNAME record chain to its target.
-If the target label contains a CAA record
+otherwise O If X is not a top-level domain, then R(X) = R(R(X)), otherwise - o If X is not a top-level domain, then R(X) = R(P(X)), otherwise o R(X) is empty. - Thus, when a search at node X returns a CNAME record, the CA will follow the - CNAME record chain to its target.
+If the target label contains a CAA record - - it is returned.

-Otherwise, the CA continues the search at the parent of node X.

-Note that the search does not include the parent of a target of a CNAME record (except when the CNAME points back to its own path).

-To prevent resource exhaustion attacks, CAs SHOULD limit the length of CNAM E chains that are accepted.
-However CAs MUST process CNAME chains that contain 8 or fewer CNAME records.
+- Otherwise, the CA continues the search at the parent of node X. - $\overline{\phantom{a}}$ Note that the search does not include the parent of a target of a CNAME - record (except when the CNAME points back to its own path). - To prevent resource exhaustion attacks, CAs SHOULD limit the length of CNAM - chains that are accepted.
+However CAs MUST process CNAME chains that contai n - 8 or fewer CNAME records.